 - This is one of the all-time great live albums, and with a copy like this one YOU ARE THERE at the Fillmore

-- The WHOMP factor here kicks up the excitement – here is the low end foundation that lets the extended guitar jams work
+- The WHOMP factor here kicks up the excitement – here is the low end foundation that lets the extended guitar jams work their magic

 - 5 stars: “At Fillmore East is like a great live jazz session, where the pleasure comes from the musicians’ interaction and playing… The pinnacle of the Allmans and Southern rock at its most elastic, bluesy, and jazzy.”

-The guitars really jump out of the speakers here and the bass is solid and full.
 When the music sounds this good, with this kind of rich, musical tonality and big, open soundstage, it just WORKS.

 We’ve been looking for great copies of this one forever, but most of them are trashed and don’t sound all that good.
 A transparent, lively copy like this one really lets everything that’s great about this music come through.
 You can easily pick out each of the musicians and follow their contributions over the course of the songs.

 The huge WHOMP factor throughout kicks up the excitement and sets the necessary foundation for the crazy guitar jams to sound correct.
 The top end has the kind of extension that brings out the ambience and spaciousness of the recording.